This article was updated August 30, 2022

-In 2018, 53% of employees reported credible fraud tips and 50% of corruption cases were detected by a tip, according to the ACFE.
+In 2022, 42% of employees reported credible fraud tips and 50% of corruption cases were detected by a tip, per the ACFE.

 Anti-fraud Management Technologies

-Anti-fraud management technologies are effective method for fighting emerging fraud risks.
+Anti-fraud management technologies are effective methods for fighting emerging fraud risks.

-Data monitoring and analysis help identify trends in data-quality metrics and data values that alert an organization to pre-established rule violations.
-Continuous monitoring could spot variances from cyclical runs and notice when data exceeds pre-set limits.
+Data monitoring and analysis help identify trends in data-quality metrics and data values that alert an organization to preestablished rule violations.
+Continuous monitoring could help spot variances from cyclical runs and notice when data exceeds preset limits.
 It can also provide incident notifications and analyze cost quantification for violations.

 It’s important for companies to thoroughly vet clients and vendors.
 As a first step, they may want to ask service providers for their System and Organization Controls (SOC) report, which is an independent report of internal controls.
 Vendor and client portals can also be valuable tools for automated data validation.